 The value of the office space to be provided is estimated at \$4,000 per year.
-During the year ended December 31, 2021, GVR recognized \$1,333 of lease revenue and reduction of deferred lease revenue for the space provided to the Foundation during the last four months of the year.
-During the year ended December 31, 2022, GVR recognized \$4,000 of lease revenue and reduction of deferred lease revenue.
-Management has determined that the effect of imputed interest on the net present value of the note payable and the deferred lease revenue is immaterial.
+During the year ended December 31, 2021, GVR recognized \$1,333 of in-kind lease income and reduction of in-kind lease payable for the space provided to the Foundation during the last four months of the year.
+During the year ended December 31, 2022, GVR recognized \$4,000 of in-kind lease income and reduction of in-kind lease payable.